What is a TXDOT/TXDMV Number?

 Commercial School Bus Operators $500,000

-For hire drivers of school drivers who transport students of all ages to a residence or public or private educational facility.
+For-hire school bus drivers who transport students of all ages to a residence or public or private educational facility

 -